Monroeville, Pennsylvania: Education

-K-12 students in Monroeville are served by the Gateway School District, a public school district with a student population of 3,800.
+Students in Monroeville from kindergarten to grade 12 are served by the Gateway School District, a public school district with a student population of 3,800.
 Higher education is accessible via the Community College of Allegheny County's Boyce Campus and Indiana University of Pennsylvania's satellite facility in Penn Center East.
 The Western School of Health and Business - Monroeville is also located in Monroeville.

 Transportation

 U.S. Route 22 ran through Monroeville as a substantial business route.
 When the Parkway East (I-376) was extended east to connect to the Pennsylvania Turnpike, U.S. 22 was shifted to that road, and the original U.S. 22 stretch of William Penn Highway became Business U.S. 22.
 Today, U.S. Route 22 runs through the municipality, serving as its main business district.
 This highway, along with the Pennsylvania Turnpike (Interstate 76), the eastern portion of the Penn-Lincoln Parkway (Interstate 376 concurrent with U.S. 22), U.S. Route 22 Business, and PA Route 48 intersect in Monroeville.
 Exit 57 (old Exit 6) of the Pennsylvania Turnpike is in Monroeville, with its interchange to Interstate 376.
 U.S. Route 22 also has an interchange with PA Route 286, which serves the northeastern part of the municipality.

-Pittsburgh–Monroeville Airport, also called Harold W. Brown Memorial Field, is a private airport at 40.452290°N 79.774768°W. The airport has a single paved runway of 2280 ft.
+Pittsburgh–Monroeville Airport, also called Harold W. Brown Memorial Field, was a private airport at 40.452290°N 79.774768°W. The airport has a single paved runway of 2280 ft.

-Two bus lines of the Pittsburgh Regional Transit offer service to downtown Pittsburgh, and maintains several park-and-ride lots located in Monroeville for bus commuters to Pittsburgh.
+Two bus lines of the Pittsburgh Regional Transit offer service to downtown Pittsburgh, which maintains several park-and-ride lots located in Monroeville for bus commuters to Pittsburgh.

 Passenger rail service by Amtrak's Pennsylvanian passes through once daily in each direction on the Pittsburgh Line, but does not call in Monroeville.
-Many freight trains arrive via the same track to Norfolk Southern's Pitcairn Intermodal Terminal which straddles the Monreoville-North Versailles border in the Turtle Creek valley.
-U. S. Steel's Union Railroad runs along its own track through the Thompson Run valley between Wilkins Township and Monroeville, where it has one of its facilities.
+Many freight trains arrive via the same track to Norfolk Southern's Pitcairn Intermodal Terminal, which straddles the Monreoville-North Versailles border in the Turtle Creek Valley.
+U. S. Steel's Union Railroad runs along its own track through the Thompson Run Valley between Wilkins Township and Monroeville, where it has one of its facilities.

-The Westmoreland Heritage Trail is a rail-trail that connects cyclists and pedestrians in Monroeville to neighboring Trafford and Murrysville along the right of way where the Turtle Creek Industrial Railroad once ran.
+The Westmoreland Heritage Trail is a rail-trail that connects cyclists and pedestrians in Monroeville to neighboring Trafford and Murrysville along the right-of-way where the Turtle Creek Industrial Railroad once ran.